Skip to Main Content

 Citation Styles

-TIU Style - Chicago/Turbian (most TEDS & TGS classes except counseling)
+TIU Style - Chicago/Turbian (most TEDS classes except counseling)

 SBL Style (PhD THS OT & NT)